The quick answer

 It also stops all creditors chasing the company as they have to deal with the liquidator and it also stops any more losses.

 What's Involved In The Process?

-It also stop statutory deadlines like having to finish year end accounts and file vat or tax returns.
+It also stops statutory deadlines like having to finish year end accounts and file VAT or tax returns.

 It takes about 8 days to put a company into liquidation.

 Once in liquidation, the liquidator collects in and realises the assets and agrees the creditors claims.